Welcome at marionvontilzer.com

 Marion recorded her highly acclaimed album Kirvani Revisted with her chamber ensemble, the Marion von Tilzer Ensemble.
 She was commissioned to write two pieces for the Radio Symphony Orchestra of the Westdeutsche Rundfunk in Cologne, Germany.
 One of pieces received an honorable mention (Theodore Front Prize).
 Other commissions include a composition for the city of Amsterdam, which was premiered in the renowned Concertgebouw Hall.
 Her piece "Die Verlassene Stadt" an orchestral work was commissioned by the VU kamerorkest for their 20th anniversary and premiered in Amsterdam in 2012.
 It is dedicated to the victims of the Chernobyl disaster.

-Marion von Tilzer is based in Amsterdam, where she studied piano at the Amsterdam Conservatory.
+Marion von Tilzer is based in Amsterdam, where she lives with her daughter Mira and their cat Snowy.
+Marion came to Holland to study piano at the Amsterdam Conservatory.